What you'll need:

 Using a spoon, fill the piping bag and pipe rose shapes onto the cooled pupcakes.

-A dog-friendly spin on traditional cupcakes, these tiny treats are just the right size for puppies.
-Plus, each of the ingredients provide specific health benefits, according to Victoria Carmella, DVM, and director of veterinary services at Blue Buffalo Co.
+A dog-friendly spin on traditional cupcakes, these tiny treats feature ingredients that provide the following health benefits, according to Dr. Victoria Carmella, DVM, and director of veterinary services at Blue Buffalo Co.
 Ltd. in Wilton, Connecticut:

-Blue Buffalo Blue Bits training treats contain DHA to help support cognitive development in puppies.
+• And should you opt for Blue Buffalo Blue Bits training treats, they contain DHA to help support cognitive development in puppies.

-While this DIY dog treat recipe was made with puppies in mind, it’s suitable for all life stages.
-It also is dog-tested and dog-approved to received two paws up!
+This dog cupcake recipe was dog-tested and dog-approved to received two paws up!

 Share: